-Now, if the author was not a native Greek speaker, like John, but spoke and dictated Greek as a foreigner, the scribal input would have to have been even more intense, in order to produce a satisfactory literary product; in other words, the 'degree of literary mediation' had to be so much greater, and may have also included some radical corrections in style, vocabulary and grammar.
-Nevertheless, the one who dictated the text is still the author of that document, even though his literary expression may have been changed extensively by the scribe.
+Now, if the author was not a native Greek speaker, like John, but spoke Greek as a foreigner, the scribal input would have had to be even more intense, in order to produce a satisfactory literary product.
+Or in other words, the 'degree of literary mediation' had to be so much greater, and may have also included some radical corrections in style, vocabulary and grammar.
+Nevertheless, the one who dictated it is still the author of that document, even though his literary expression may have been changed extensively by the scribe.
+Again, the literary quality of the final product will vary according to the education and skills of the scribe and also, in this case, on his understanding of the author's own language.
+No doubt the author's patterns of thought and personal expression will come through into the text, regardless of the scribal input, but the superficial qualities of the language may vary significantly from one scribe to the next.
+This scribal variability can be expected to make judgments of authorship, if based on literary criticism alone, very shaky and unreliable.
+Judgments of authorship based on similarities of style, grammar and vocabulary may indeed reflect the same author and scribe team, but very little can be deduced from differences in literary characteristics, as these could reflect several variables: a different scribe, a different author, an editor making corrections, or all of these.66

-There is good evidence in the Fourth Gospel that the author was helped by at least one scribe and probably by more (Jn 21,24-25).
-It is therefore likely that the impressive literary quality of the Gospel is due chiefly to a high level of scribal input, but regardless of the level of scribal mediation the author is still rightly considered to be John the beloved disciple.
+There is good evidence in the Fourth Gospel that John was helped by at least one scribe and probably by more (Jn 21,24-25).
+We should therefore expect the Gospel to be the product of cooperation between the author John and the scribe or scribes.
+Regardless of the 'degree of literary mediation' provided by the scribes, and it was probably quite substantial, the author is still John.
 Compare this situation with the Book of Revelation, at the other end of the scale.
-In this text, the author tells us that that Risen Christ asked him to write the book (Rev 1,11) and then include a serious warning to those who would change the text in any way (Rev 22,18-19).
-These divine instructions ensured that there was minimal scribal input in the production of this text, so it remained almost entirely the work of John himself, with some superficial corrections in vocabulary and grammar at most.
-In between these two extremes are the Letters of John, for which scribal input would have varied in inverse proportion to their linguistic accuracy and coherence.
-Due to evident similarities in literary characteristics, it is likely that the same scribes cooperated with the author, John, to produce the Letters and the Gospel, lending support to the proposal
+In this text, the author tells us that that risen Lord asked him to write the book (Rev 1,11) and then include a serious warning to those who would change the text in any way (Rev 22,18-19).